 The family bathroom is on the ground floor and is a traditional-style suite, which includes a bath with a handheld shower, washbasin, and WC.
 On one wall is a vintage-style wooden cabinet and to the rear a window with wonderful views.
 This is definitely a ''loo with a view''.

 A second flight of stairs rises to a small landing on the first floor.

 This delightful room overlooks the fabulous rural views to the rear of the property, framed through a large window, with a narrow window seat beneath.
 The character of the cottage is very much evident in the stripped wooded doors, high ceiling, and beamed wall.
 There are bedside tables with reading lamps on either side of the king-size bed, a wardrobe, and a chest of drawers.
 This room also benefits from an en suite shower and WC.

-With views over the front of the cottage to the green fields beyond, this cosy room has a single wooden framed bed, chest of drawers and a reading lamp.
+With views over the front of the cottage to the green fields beyond, this cosy single room has a framed day bed, chest of drawers and a reading lamp.

 The comfortable third bedroom has a king-size bed, which can be separated into two singles (on request) flanked by bedside tables with reading lamps.
 There’s a single wardrobe with a full-length mirror on the door and peaceful rural views to the front of the cottage.
 Please note this bedroom is accessed through bedroom two.

 A private driveway accessed via a five-bar gate provides off-road parking for two vehicles.
 A small side-gate leads down a flight of steps into the large pretty garden, which is fully enclosed and filled with mature shrubs and plants.
 It’s a peaceful spot to sit and relax in and enjoy the beautiful English countryside.
 The garden is generally secure although small dogs may need supervision.